 How Solar Power Works

 Solar energy is a great alternative for anyone who values independence and efficiency.
-Start using flexible, lightweight solar now.
+Find out how solar works and start using flexible, lightweight solar now.

 First Ingredient: The Sun

 Generating electricity requires fuel.
 Conventional power plants use coal for fuel.
-Natural gas is forced to the earth’s surface and transported via long pipelines.
+Natural gas comes from the earth’s surface and transported via long pipelines.

-The damage continues as the fuel is used to produce electricity.
+The damage continues as we use fuel to produce electricity.
 The fuels undergo a combustion process that produces air pollutants.
 Nuclear power presents the risk of radioactive leaks.

 Other kinds of solar energy are solar thermal and concentrating solar power.
-But PV is most common.
-There are certain materials that need to be used in order to convert sunlight, which we will talk about below.
+But PV is the most common.
+There are certain materials needed in order to convert sunlight, which we will talk about below.

 Third Ingredient: The Solar Inverter